acapozucca/liquibase/README.md

 ```

-**Notes**:
-There is an extra way to check the modifications made by change log 1.5.
+**Notes**: There is an extra way to check the modifications made by change log 1.5.

-* In file CheckConnectivity.java, uncomment code between lines 18-39
+* In file CheckConnectivity.java, uncomment code between lines 18-39 , and then run:
-* Run

 ```
 mvn exec:java  -Dexec.mainClass=database.CheckConnectivity